Your Daily Briefing

 increase in Honors College Instagram audience

-”Your Daily Briefing” was a large factor in increasing Honors College digital engagement across channels.
+”Your Daily Briefing” was a large factor in increasing Honors College digital engagement across channels over the course of five years.
 On most days, some 50-75% of our audience viewed our story.
 Incredibly, most readers tapped all the way through.

 Lessons learned

-While Instagram’s Story feature is a powerful way to build relationships with audiences, as social media evolved even in the course of building “Your Daily Briefing,” we need to recognize that a portion of students aren’t on social media regularly.
-That, and social media is also a slippery slope — is it ethical to expect students to engage with us when research is showing how the social media experience itself can be detrimental?
-How can we translate our success here and complement through another channel or medium?
+While Instagram’s Story feature is a powerful way to build relationships with audiences, we need to recognize that a portion of students aren’t on social media regularly.
+And as I saw while building “Your Daily Briefing,” platforms continue evolving.
+That presents a slippery slope: Is it ethical to expect students to engage with us when research increasingly shows can be detrimental?
+If not, how can we translate our success here into another channel, or complement it with an entirely different form of communication?

-Thinking some more, maybe the answer is a physical experience.
+One possibility is a hybrid experience.
 For example, when students walk into a Honors College class, could we ask professors to have a daily-brief-style update on the screen?

-There are a lot of assets involved in the production of “Your Daily Briefing,” and this process required me to develop a template that was ready for use if someone needed to step in (and when I graduated!)
+There are a lot of assets involved in the production of “Your Daily Briefing,” and this process required me to develop a template that was ready for use by any one (and when I graduated!)

-As word spread campus, many campus communicators reached out to collaborate and understand our success.
-I strongly believe that my unique student perspective helped shape the voice that became “Your Daily Briefing”.
+As word spread campus, campus communicators reached out to collaborate and learn how I built this.
+I strongly believe that my student perspective helped shape the voice that became “Your Daily Briefing”.
 The takeaway is more time spent listening and understanding the people we design for, rather than jumping into the newest medium straightaway.